 Let's add a value for friends for the above queries, which contains an array of record IDs.
 Here as well, only one person record has a value for this field.

-A single question mark is enough to fix this.
+A dot and a question mark is enough to fix this.
 If the query finds no value for the field, it will give up at that point and the .len() method will not be called.

 The ?? can be used here too, because friends? may end up returning a NONE value, which is what the ?? operator looks for.